syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Exporting OLAP Chart to PDF, Word and Image
+### Exporting OLAP chart to PDF, Word, and Image

-For exporting OLAP chart contents to PDF, word and image, the following reference needs to be added in addition to the above assemblies.
+In addition to the above assemblies, the following reference needs to be added to export OLAP chart contents to PDF, word, and image.

 <table>
 <tr>